Continual Lie algebras determined by chain complexes: Conclusions

 The example of the \v{C}hech-de Rham cohomology that we study in Section \ref{example} comes from the differential geometry of foliations.
-In classics, the orthogonality condition applied to elements and their differentials of one particular bicomplex space, boiles down to the integrability condition and leads to the Frobenius theorem.
-Then it delivers the Godbillon-Vey cohomological class whose geometric meaning is not studied completely yet \cite{galaev}.
-As for further applications in differential geometry, starting from the orthogonality condition, it would be interesting to find other cohomological invariants related to the \v{C}ech-de Rham bicomplex for foliations, and to understand their geometric meaning.
-The constructions considered in this paper can be also used for the cohomology theory of smooth manifolds, in particular, in various approaches to the construction of cohomological classes (cf., in partiucar, \cite{Losik}).
-Wide applications are awating new examples of continual Lie algebras in the field of integrable models \cite{lezsav, razsav}.
+In classics, the orthogonality condition applied to elements and their differentials of one particular bicomplex space, boils down to the integrability condition, and leads to the Frobenius theorem.
+Then it delivers the Godbillon-Vey cohomology class whose geometric meaning is not yet completely studied \cite{galaev}.
+As for further applications in differential geometry, starting from the orthogonality condition, it would be interesting to find other cohomology invariants related to the \v{C}ech-de Rham bicomplex for foliations, and to understand their geometric meaning \cite{Zu100, Zu, zufo}.
+The constructions considered in this paper can be also used for the cohomology theory of smooth manifolds \cite{Zu4, Zu1, Zu3, Zu2}, in particular, in various approaches to the construction of cohomology classes \cite{Zu6, Zu5} (cf. \cite{Losik}).
+Wide applications are awaiting for new examples of continual Lie algebras in the field of integrable models \cite{lezsav, razsav}.
 The cases of non-commutative fields used to define continual Lie algebras would also be useful for in non-commutative geometry.

+Concerning applications in Physics, the derivation of continual Lie algebras given in this paper, will be also useful in mathematical physics describing condensed matter theory.
+Let us mention non-perturbative, and topological defects dominates dynamics \cite{z8}, fermionic superfluids \cite{z7}, Wigner-Weyl calculus \cite{z1, z2}, the theory of topological invariants and relations relation between solid state systems and high energy physics \cite{z4, z5, z6}, chiral separation effect \cite{z3}, and non-renormalization by interactions of integer quantum Hall effect \cite{z9}.